Bristol County White Collar Crime Lawyers

 White collar crimes refer to non-violent offenses committed by individuals in positions of trust and authority, often for financial gain.
 The term "white collar" comes from the idea that individuals working in professional or business settings typically engage in this type of conduct.
 White collar crimes can involve complex schemes, financial manipulation, and other deceptive practices.
 They include fraud, embezzlement, money laundering, Ponzi schemes, and insider trading.
 These offenses have become a growing concern for law enforcement and prosecutors, leading to increased investigations and prosecutions.
 If you are facing charges, it is essential to understand the nature of these crimes and seek the advice of a knowledgeable criminal defense attorney.

-At the Law Office of Frank D. Camera, we understand the serious nature of white collar crime charges and the potential consequences that can result from a conviction.
+At the Law Office of Frank D. Camera and Associates, P.C., we understand the serious nature of white collar crime charges and the potential consequences that can result from a conviction.
 Our team has over 35 years of legal experience and is well-known and respected in the legal field.
 We have an in-depth knowledge of the law and use our insights to defend our clients in complicated cases.
 We understand that every situation is different, and we take the time to listen to our clients and understand their goals and concerns.
 When you choose our Bristol County white collar crimes attorneys to represent you, we will develop a strong defense strategy tailored to your unique circumstances.

 To schedule a consultation with a white collar crime lawyer in Bristol County, please contact us at (877) 444-1098.

 White collar crimes typically occur in the business and public sectors.
 Various offenses fall under this term.

 Some of the most common types of white collar crimes include the following:

 - Fraud: This includes a wide range of activities designed to deceive individuals or businesses out of money or property.
 Examples include mail fraud, wire fraud, and healthcare fraud.